Triple1996/tweet-recipe-finder/README.md

 >
 >            Fixed the issue by lowering the number of tweets requested,
 >            and changing the search query in the case that search() returned empty the first time.
 >
+>        d.
+Sometimes, depending on the size of the ingredients list, some text elements appeared
+>            on top of the image or out of its respective HTML wrapper.
+This was solved by adding
+>            relative sizes and padding to certain divs, and making use of min/max sizes for height
+>            and width
+>
 >    ## Known problems:
 >